 You do not want to cut on the bias grain which is when you cut diagonally across the lengthwise and crosswise grain.
 Fabric cut on the bias will stretch, which you can feel when using bias tape for sewing.

-My preferred method to create my strips is to tear them.
-I use cotton fabrics, which easily tear on the lengthwise or crosswise grain.
+You can create strips by tearing them.
+You can use cotton fabrics, which easily tear on the lengthwise or crosswise grain.
 Did you know that a piece will fray less if it is torn rather than cut?
-I iron my fabric and then spread it on a table or cutting board.
-For the 3.75 count canvas I use a 1" wide strip of cotton fabric and tear it with the lengthwise or crosswise grain in the direction that gives me the longest lengths.
-Using my ruler, I cut a notch every inch about a half-inch long into the edge of the fabric.
-I will notch the fabric for up to a yard’s length.
-I discard the first and last torn strip because usually they aren’t the same width the entire length of the strip.
+You can iron your fabric and then spread it on a table or cutting board.
+For the 3.75 count canvas, a recommended width is 1" wide.
+Tear it with the lengthwise or crosswise grain in the direction that gives the longest lengths.
+Using a ruler, cut a notch every inch about a half-inch long into the edge of the fabric.
+Notch the fabric for up to a yard’s length.
+Discard the first and last torn strip because usually they aren’t the same width the entire length of the strip.
 One tip to help with frayed edges is to run the torn strip through your fingers and remove the stray threads.

 Strips can be cut with a pair of shears or with a rotary cutter.
 Trim the edge first so it is straight and then start cutting your strips.
 Discard the end strip unless you are certain it is 1" wide the entire length.

 Now, what do you do with your strips?
 Find a way to store them where they don’t get tangled up.
 Some people like to roll them into a fabric ball which can double as decoration in a bowl or basket.
-Sometimes I will wind my strips around a sturdy piece of cardboard and use a straight pin to secure it.
+You can also wind your strips around a sturdy piece of cardboard and use a straight pin to secure it.
 This method keeps the fraying down a bit, but can take more time.